dennlinger/TSAR-2022-Shared-Task/prompt_diary.md

 - Include concrete temperatures
 - Inference time for the ensemble through the OpenAI API takes ~15 seconds per sample (can be parallelized, probably down to ~3-5s)
 - Cost for inference per sample: 0.02$/1000 tokens.
 Each sample accounts for roughly 150 * 6 = 900 tokens, equaling about 0.018$

+Experimenting with examples for Spanish:

+What works: Give me ten simplified Spanish synonyms for the following word: <word>
+What doesn't work: Give me ten simplified synonyms in Spanish for the following word: <word>